JanssenProject/jans/docs/cedarling/reference/cedarling-properties.md

 ### Required properties

-- **`CEDARLING_APPLICATION_NAME`** : Human friendly identifier for this Cedarling instance.
+- **`CEDARLING_APPLICATION_NAME`** : Human-friendly identifier for this Cedarling instance.

 **Loading the policy store:**

-To load policy store one of the following property must be set.
+To load the policy store, one of the following property must be set.

 - **`CEDARLING_POLICY_STORE_LOCAL`** : JSON object as string with policy store.
 You can use [this](https://jsontostring.com/) converter.